nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 ## Overview ##

-There are a number of extensions added to the ITK messageHeader profile which are referred to as the handling specification.
+There are a number of extensions added to the ITK messageHeader profile which are referred to as the handling specifications.
 These extensions are used to control messaging behaviour such as when to send an acknowledgement.

 **Important Note 1: There is no default behaviour, therefore when the handling specification keys are not set by a sender , receiving systems should do nothing.**